 HIPAA compliance is crucial for maintaining the privacy and security of PHI.
 Non-compliance can result in severe penalties, including hefty fines and damage to an organization’s reputation.
 More importantly, it ensures the trust and confidence of patients in the healthcare system, as their sensitive information is handled with the utmost care and confidentiality.

-Key HIPAA Compliance Requirements
+Key Requirement for HIPAA Compliance

 Here are the following key HIPAA Compliance requirements.